Sangeet Samrat Miyan Tansen

 Death of Tansen (1589):

-Tansen died in April 1589 at Lahore, which caused great grief to Akbar.
-By the order of Akbar the royal musicians and singers accompanied Tansen's body to the grave, making melodies as at a marriage.
+Tansen died in April 1589 in Lahore, causing immense sorrow for Akbar.
+Akbar ordered the royal musicians and singers to accompany Tansen's body to the grave, playing melodies as at a marriage.
 Akbar remarked that Tansen's death was the annihilation of melody.
 It seems that, in a thousand years, few have equaled him for sweetness and art!

-It is said that Tansen's body was later taken to Gwalior and was buried near the tomb of Shaikh Muhammad Ghaus.
-There is a tamarind tree near the so-called tomb of Tansen at Gwalior, the leaves of which are chewed by singers in the belief that they sweeten their voice.
+It is said that Tansen's remains were later taken to Gwalior and laid to rest near the tomb of Shaikh Muhammad Ghaus.
+A tamarind tree stands near the purported tomb of Tansen at Gwalior.
+Singers believe that chewing its leaves sweetens their voice.

 Tansen's Children:

 Tansen had three sons: Tantarang Khan, Bilas Khan and Surat Sen. Tantarang Khan was also among Akbar's 36 leading musicians.
-Bilas Khan invented the raga Bilas Khan Todi.
+Bilas Khan is credited with inventing the raga Bilas Khan Todi.

 Reference: